kornevenema/MLP-Project/README.md

 ### instructions for data
 After pulling this repository, please download the train and test data from https://www.kaggle.com/koryakinp/fingers and place the test and train directory into the data folder.
-The MLP-directory should then look like:
+The MLP-Project directory should then look
+like:
 ```
 MLP-Project
 |   .gitignore